dfmdmx/dfmdmx.github.io/software.md

 permalink: /software/
 ---

 ### I work with two-dimensional manifold surfaces often built in Rhino3D and Python/Grasshopper.
-I also like to model structural growth algorithms and evolve them (just when I have GPU time).
-I model and interpret linear vectors, lots of linear vectors (lots as in too many millions my PC is burning!) and triangles, lost of triangles and linear vectors...
+I also like to model structural growth algorithms, and when I have some spare GPU time, evolve them.
+I model and interpret graphic linear vectors, lots of linear vectors, lots as in I had to learn CPU Architecture.
+I heard about this term after becoming one myself, and Architect of course, not a CPU.
+In fewer words, my software specializes in linear vectors and their interaction.
+(I need to talk to my past self about this matter urgently!)

-I wanted to share my code with the community but specificity of most of my work makes it difficult to solve a functional problem beyond the one it was designed for.
+I wanted to share my code with the community but the specificity of most of my work makes it difficult to solve a functional problem beyond the one it was designed for.
 So I decided to dissect some of the most useful scripts and Grasshopper definitions into stand-alone software.

 I'm an Architect not a Programmer, so you will find errors in both fields.
-I was more joyfully obligated into publishing my scripts as in motivated to do so. **I have been convinced that the only way we can survive as humanity is by producing and sharing information.
-Here is my part on sharing.**
+I was more joyfully obligated into publishing my scripts as in motivated to do so.

+> I have been convinced that the only way we can survive as humanity is by producing and sharing information.
+Here is my part on sharing.

 ## LinCAM3.2 - Rhino3D CAM plugin